Demographics of El Salvador: Mestizo Salvadorans

-86.3% of the population are Mestizo/Castizo, having mixed indigenous and European ancestry.
+An estimated 86.3% of the population are Mestizo/Castizo, having mixed indigenous and European ancestry.
 Historical evidence and census supports the explanation of "strong sexual asymmetry", as a result of a strong bias favoring matings between European males and Native Salvadoran females, and to statistically significant indigenous male mortality during the Conquest.
 The genetics thus suggests the native men were sharply reduced in numbers due to the war and disease.
 Large numbers of Spaniard men settled in the region and had children with the local women.
-The Natives were forced to adopt Spanish names, language, and religion, and in this way, the Lencas and Pipil women and children were Hispanicized.
+The Natives were forced to adopt Spanish names, language, and religion, and in this way, the Lencas and Pipil women and children were Westernised.
 A vast majority over 90% of Salvadorans are Mestizo/Native Salvadoran.